11-year-old wounded in I-5 road rage shooting near Tacoma Mall

 WSP detectives investigating Friday’s shooting are asking for help identifying and locating the driver of a dark-colored Chevrolet Cruze, the agency said in a news release.

 The shooting was reported at 2:22 p.m.
 Friday.
-It involved the Chevrolet and a black Honda CRV, both of which were driving north on I-5.
+It involved the Chevrolet and a black Honda CRV, both of which were being driven north on I-5.

 “Exact details regarding what led to the road rage are still being determined,” the WSP release said.
 “But at one point, witnesses say the driver of the Chevrolet opened fire toward the Honda, tragically striking the 11-year-old child,” who was sitting in a rear passenger seat.